araucaria-project/doc-oca-tic-toi/obsplan.md

     [LABEL:] <COMMAND> [<POSITIONAL_ARG1> [<POSITIONAL_ARG1>...]]
 [KW_ARG1_NAME=KW_ARG1_VAL [KW_ARG2_NAME=KW_ARG2_VAL]...]
 ```

+### Syntax Details
+#### Comments
+We will use "line comments"  indicated by the hash `#` sign.
+Parser will ignore `#` and anything which follows it to the
+end of the line.

+#### Typing
+Parser will try to derive type of any parameter:
+* First parser will try to cast any parameter to `int`,
+* If it fails, then parser will try to cast parameter to `float`,
+* If it fails, then parser treats parameter as `str`.

+Because space is an argument separator, string parameters can be put in optional quotation marks `"` or apostrophes `'`
+(which will not became parts of parameter value).
+One can also use python escape characters e.g `\"` for quotation
+mark inside string or `\n` for new line.

+### Possible Extensions
+In future variables and arithmetical expression can be introduced, so our suggestion is to limit allowed characters
+in unquoted string values (e.g. forbid arithmetical operators and '$' sign which will be used to denote variable name).

 ## Non-sequential Execution
 There are situations, when sequential execution of an Observation Program is not enough.
 Below we discuss such
 circumstances.